JRC1995/GRU-Text-Generator/README.md

 I trained the model on a section of David Hume's "Treatise on Human Nature" downloaded from Project Gutenberg.

-I could barely train the model and didn't much optimize the hyperparameters either.
-With my slow computer, I could just manage to run only a couple of epochs.
+It was hard to play around with models like this in my slow computer.
+I didn't train the model for much epochs; also I didn't optimize the hyperparameters too.

 This is a sample output (on the stateless version, if I recall correctly):